4 YORKS are our regionally-based Army Reserve battalion and have companies and detachments in towns and cities across Yorkshire and Teesside.

 It encourages commitment, reliability and confidence.
 The average commercial value of Reserve training is worth over £10,000.

-A team deployed on Operation TORAL 5 to support 2 YORKS, our paired unit.
-This is the most recent example of the battalion providing soldiers to undergo mobilised service in support of our regular counterparts
+2019 to May 2020, an example of the battalion providing soldiers to undergo mobilised service in support of our regular counterparts.

 The Volunteer Force formed to join the pre-existing Militia (formed in 1801) and Yeomanry in the defence of the nation.